The-Broken-Keyboard/gsoc/README.md

 ## Challenges Faced, Learnings & Conclusion

 This project was both technically and conceptually challenging.
-The hardest parts included:
+The most difficult parts included:

-- Understanding data reshaping in `xarray.DataTree` to support plots like `parallel_plot` and `plot_lm`.
+- **Understanding data reshaping in `xarray.DataTree` to support plots like `parallel_plot` and `plot_lm`**
+  - A deep understanding and precise manipulation of the data structure were crucial to effectively use the plotting managers.
+  - Different structures led to different ways of calling plotting functions, which could lead to completely different outputs or errors.

-- Understanding plotting managers (`PlotCollection`, `PlotMatrix`) which were acting as brain of the system.
+- **Understanding plotting managers (`PlotCollection`, `PlotMatrix`), which served as the brain of the system**
+  - Grasping the concepts of aesthetic mapping and visual elements was essential for effectively leveraging these managers.
+  - Plotting managers handle complex aspects like aesthetic mapping and subplot arrangement, allowing individual plot functions to focus on rendering specific visual elements.
+This design provides fine-grained control over every visual element and its aesthetics, making it one of the most challenging yet important aspects to learn at the initial stages.

+- **API design and user experience**
-- Ensuring consistent API design and behavior across multiple plotting functions.
+  - Ensuring consistent behavior across multiple plotting functions was a significant challenge.
+  - Consistent API was crucial for user experience, especially when dealing with complex plots and multiple backends.

+- **Visualization design and accessibility**
-- Picking color-blind friendly color cycle which satisfies the contrast score to against dark background.
+  - Choosing a color-blind–friendly color cycle that also met contrast requirements against dark backgrounds.
+  - Managing overlaying of elements in `plot_parallel`.
+  - Handling different types of labels and their rotations effectively.

 Through this experience, I learned:
 - How to navigate and extend a large, modular codebase.